What is Cerber ransomware and how to protect against it

 Key Features:

-• Covers on-premises servers and cloud platforms
+• Multi-Platform Coverage: Secures data across on-premises servers and cloud platforms.

 Why do we recommend it?